gdubrasquetd/AR_App_Unity/README.md

 ### 1. Furnitures For Interior Decoration

 The first feature allows the user to preview different furnitures on his decoration. <br/>
-It's facilitate furnishings by testing the size, the color and the position of furnitures. <br/>
+It's to facilitate furnishings by testing the size, the color and the position of furnitures. <br/>
 The functionality is using ARPlaneManager from ARFondation to detect plane surfaces like a floor, a wall or a table for example. <br/>
 The rotation of the objects is using the finger touch management of the LeanTouch library. <br/>